stone-payments/sling-web-framework/packages/sling-framework/README.md

 * `html` — A tagged template literal utility from [lit-html](https://polymer.github.io/lit-html/) that provides an expressive API to dynamically generate html that reacts effectively to the component's state.

-* `withRequest` – A decorator that brings methods, variables and events for handling API requests.
+* `withRequest` – A decorator that brings methods, properties and events for handling API requests.

 * `withSetState` – A decorator that exposes a method that behaves much like [React's `setState`](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly).

 ## SlingElement and html

-We start by installing `sling-framework` from npm.
+To use the `SlingElement` class, we start by installing `sling-framework` from npm.

 ```bash
 npm install --save sling-framework
 ```

-Then, we import SlingElement and html in a javascript file.
+Then, we import `SlingElement` and `html` in a javascript file.

 ```javascript
 import { SlingElement, html } from 'sling-framework';
 ```

-Every web component is a javascript class that extends `HTMLElement`.
+Usually, web components are javascript class that extends `HTMLElement`.
 In our case, we extend `SlingElement`, which enhances `HTMLElement` with new behaviour.

 To build a Star Rating component, we start by declaring a `StartRating` class that extends `SlingElement`.